 “We have an extensive note-taking system where we record every wine served in each class, who attended, and sometimes even any strong preferences noted, so we can track someone’s development.”

 I have basically two fundamental principles: we want to create things that could only happen at Meadowood, and we always operate under the assumption that we’ll see that person again.
 We have an extensive note-taking system where we record every wine served in each class, who attended, and sometimes even any strong preferences noted, so we can track someone’s development.
 Next time they come back, we can look at what they’ve done.
-The wine selections change all the time, and then anything is customizable.
+The wine selections change all the time, and anything is customizable.
 It’s really about meeting people where they’re at and just helping turn up the volume on their passion and interest in creating experiences you can only have at Meadowood.

 SF: What are some of the wine education experiences unique to Meadowood?

 KAW: We leverage Meadowood’s special position at the center of the wine-growing community here.
 It’s a private operation, owned by prominent vintners, and has a long history in the valley as a gathering place.
-We leverage that by gaining access to people who don’t speak to the public often.
+We lean on that by gaining access to people who don’t speak to the public often.
 We just had Heidi Barrett [A California winemaker known as the “Queen of Cult Cabernet”] give a vintner chat, and she doesn’t do much public speaking.
 Meadowood’s reputation attracts people and makes them feel it’s a place where they’ll be honored and appreciated.

 “There’s no substitute for meeting the proprietor or the winemaker or the vineyard manager or the cellar master, somebody that’s hands-on in the creation of that wine.”